gunjanbharatmehta/campaign-data-management/README.md

 This repository contains the following files:

-- `csv`: The folder containing all the csv files filled with mock data to test the SQL queries.
+- `data`: The folder containing all the csv files filled with mock data to test the SQL queries.
 - `ER_diagram.png`: The ER diagram representing the conceptual design of the database.
 - `create_tables.sql`: SQL scripts containing the table definitions.
 - `queries.sql`: SQL queries demonstrating the system's functionality and compliance with the information requirements.